 We haven’t written about this in several years, and we continue to hear about circumstances that could easily be avoided with some simple planning.
-I just wanted to quickly remind you all about reviewing beneficiary designations and provide some simple guidelines to consider.
+I just wanted to quickly remind you all about reviewing when designating beneficiaries and provide some simple guidelines to consider.

 Understanding how assets transfer at death helps you create an estate plan that ultimately fulfills your wishes, but can also prevent unnecessary delays or outright headaches for your heirs.
-We would recommend reviewing all beneficiary designations on qualified plans (401k, 403(b), IRAs), insurance policies, and annuities at least every 3 years or at any major life event (marriage, divorce, death or new birth) to make sure these designations carry out what you desire.
+We would recommend reviewing all decisions about designating beneficiaries on qualified plans (401k, 403(b), IRAs), insurance policies, and annuities at least every 3 years or at any major life event (marriage, divorce, death or new birth) to make sure these designations carry out what you desire.

 Assets are generally transferred in the following ways:

 - Ownership – Certain assets that are held jointly automatically go to the surviving owner.